 The Four Elements

-these elements are indestructible and unchangeable and that
+these elements are indestructible and unchangeable and that the

 dominance of the other.

-sphere.
-Eventually the force of strife rose into dominance and dissolved
+Eventually, the force of strife rose into dominance and dissolved

-the harmonious state of the primeval matter thus creating the world of phenomena
+the harmonious state of the primeval matter thus creating the

-the world of phenomena, light and darkness, good and evil.
+creating the world of phenomena, light, and darkness, good and

-According to Empedocles these forces dwell in every human, and as
+According to Empedocles, these forces dwell in every human, and as

 The four elements and the fifth hidden element

-These perceptions where prominent in Ancient Greece, in India, Japan and China.
+were prominent in Ancient Greece, in India, Japan, and China.
 The

-Greek perception, influenced the way European culture visualized things
+Greek perception influenced the way European culture visualized

 The four elements in Hinduism

-According to Hinduism, all the elements where created from the
+According to Hinduism, all the elements were created from the

 - The first or basic chakra is represented by the earth.